searpent/classy-sdk-python/README.md

     Retrieves a csv download url for the requested export.
 * list_inspections:
     Retrieves a list of performed inspections.
+* get_inspection:
+    Retrieves one particular inspection.
+* get_inspection_with_photos:
+    Retrieves one particular inspection with photos.
 * create_inspection:
     Creates a new inspection.
 * delete_inspection:
-    Marks the inspection to be deleted after a defined period.
+    Marks the inspection to be deleted after 3 days.
 * cancel_delete_inspection:
     Cancels the inspection deletion.
 * postpone_delete_inspection: